DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 18.md

 The shotgun focuses on damage, close range, and spread.
 The shotgun's limiting factors are its range and spread.
 The more pellets that hit the target, the more damage the shotgun does.
 So, players who are able to get close to their enemies and hit them with as many pellets as possible will be rewarded.

-Upgrades to the shotgun can reduce the spread of the shotgun so that more pellets hit a single target.
+Upgrades to the shotgun can reduce the spread of the shotgun so that more pellets hit a single target more consistently.

 # Power Balancing
 -